openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 .. note:: Problems can be **open** or **closed.** Closed problems do not
           have a **Check** button.
-Learners can still see problem text, solutions, and revealed explanations, but they cannot check their work, submit responses, or change an earlier score.
+Learners can still see problem text, solutions, and revealed explanations, but they cannot check their work, submit responses, or change earlier scores.

 There are also some attributes of problems that are not immediately visible.
 You can set these attributes in Studio.

+* **Accessible Label.** In the problem text, you can identify the text that is, specifically, the question that learners need to answer.
+The text that is labeled as the question is used by screen readers, reports, and Insights.
+For more information, see
+  :ref:`Simple Editor`.

 * **Randomization.** In certain types of problems, you can include a Python script to randomize the values that are presented to learners.
 You use